What to have on hand: Refer to Medicine Box: https://spiritedrose.wordpress.com/jersey-cattle/medicine-box/

 - If you want, you can take clean towels and help dry the calf and clean the mouth and make sure the calf is breathing (poke straw up the nose gently to tickle the nose, often the calf will sneeze and blow out any mucus, helping it start breathing.
 Dry the body with towels and move the calf toward the mother.
 Hopefully, she will take interest within a few minutes.
 If she is trampling around and seems dangerous to the calf, remove the calf immediately.

 - Dip navel of calf to prevent transmission of disease – use a 7% iodine rather than teat dip.

-- Always feed the calf a bottle of milk as soon as possible (regardless of whether you are going to keep the calf on the mom or not, you need to make sure the calf gets colostrum within the first few hours of birth and they can’t always find the teat right away on their own, especially dairy calves because a milk cow’s udder is “designed” for machines, not so much for feeding calves).
+- Always feed the calf a bottle of colostrum as soon as possible (you need to make sure the calf gets colostrum within the first few hours of birth and calves can’t always find the teat right away on their own, especially dairy calves because a milk cow’s udder is “designed” for machines, not so much for feeding calves).
 Take a bottle and start milking all quarters of the cow to get a full bottle of colostrum.
-Feed to calf; try to get calf to drink half or the entire bottle.
+Feed to calf; try to get calf to drink half or the entire bottle (up to 4 qts.).
 If the calf does not drink a whole bottle, then attempt another whole bottle 4-6 hours later.

 When to first milk the cow?